 Yuri Lapaiev

-Yuri Lapaiev graduated from the Ivan Kozhedub Air Force University in Kharkiv, with an MA in computer network engineering.
+Yuri Lapaiev is currently the editor-in-chief of Tyzhden (The Ukrainian Week) magazine.
+He graduated from the Ivan Kozhedub Air Force University in Kharkiv, with an MA in computer network engineering.
 Between 2006 and 2011, he served in Ukrainian Defense Intelligence, including as an analyst.
 In 2011-2015, Lapaiev worked as a marketing analyst in the head office of one of Ukraine’s largest mobile operators.
 From 2015 to 2016, he served in the Ukrainian Special Operation Forces and participated in the Anti-Terrorism Operation (ATO) in eastern Ukraine.
-Since 2016, he has been the deputy editor-in-chief of Tyzhden (The Ukrainian Week) magazine.

 Contact Yuri Lapaiev